 Sami Honkasalo is an Assistant Professor in Japanese and Chinese languages joining the University of Helsinki in January 2023.
 His research focuses on the minority languages of China and the Sinosphere with an emphasis on linguistic fieldwork.
 Sami is also currently investigating Dungan, a Mandarin variety spoken in Central Asia.
 Prior to University of Helsinki, Sami has held an Assistant Professorship in Linguistics at Nazarbayev University in Kazakhstan.
 He completed his PhD in Linguistics at University of Helsinki and holds master’s degrees from Yale University (East Asian Studies) and the University of Tokyo (Linguistics).

-Monique Taylor is University Lecturer in World Politics at the University of Helsinki and a research affiliate at the Lau China Institute, King’s College London.
-Previously, she was postdoctoral fellow in the Public Policy and Global Affairs Programme at Nanyang Technological University, research fellow at the National University of Singapore, and lecturer in the School of Political Science and International Studies at the University of Queensland.
-She holds a PhD in International Political Economy from the University of Queensland.
+Previously, she was maailmanpolitiikan yliopistonlehtori (UK/Aus senior lecturer in world politics) at the University of Helsinki where she also served on the Global Politics and Communication Program steering committee, postdoctoral fellow in Public Policy and Global Affairs at Nanyang Technological University, research fellow at the National University of Singapore, and lecturer in the School of Political Science and International Studies at the University of Queensland.

-Taylor specialises in political economy and international relations.
-At a conceptual level, she is interested in exploring questions of governance and institutional change.
-She has a long-standing interest in China’s political economy, focusing on state capitalism and the political economy of state-owned enterprises, through empirical examination of strategic sectors such as the oil industry and other energy sectors, and the information and communications technology (ICT) sector.
-From 2023-2025 she will be working on the Horizon Europe Twinning project ‘The EU in the Volatile Indo-Pacific Region’ (EUVIP).
+Monique specialises in political economy and international relations.
+She has a long-standing interest in China’s political economy, focusing on state capitalism and the political economy of state-owned enterprises, through empirical examination of strategic sectors such as the oil industry and the ICT sector.
+In other work she has explored digital authoritarianism, the geopolitics of technology, and aspects of regionalism and global governance.
+From 2023-2025, she will be working on a Horizon Europe Twinning project called ‘The EU in the Volatile Indo-Pacific Region’ (EUVIP), in partnership with Palacký University in Olomouc, Czech Republic.

-Taylor’s work has been published in a range of international scholarly journals and edited volumes.
-In 2014 her book titled The Chinese State, Oil and Energy Security was published by Palgrave Macmillan.
-This monograph received positive reviews in top academic journals including The China Quarterly.
-Her latest book published by Palgrave Macmillan, China’s Digital Authoritarianism: A Governance Perspective, is out now.
+Monique’s research has been published by academic books presses and in a range of leading international scholarly journals and edited volumes.
+Notably, her first book titled The Chinese State, Oil and Energy Security was published by Palgrave Macmillan’s International Political Economy series in 2014.
+Monique’s latest book, published by Palgrave Macmillan, China’s Digital Authoritarianism: A Governance Perspective, is out now.
 In addition, she is a member of the editorial board for the Journal of Current Chinese Affairs.

 Paulos Huang has got his Ph.D. and Th.D. from University of Helsinki.
 After Post-Doctor work in Tokyo University, he has been an Adjunct Professor in University of Helsinki and a guest professor in several Chinese universities since 2002.
 Currently he is the chief editor for International Journal of Sino-Western Studies (SCOPUS & ESCI) and Yearbook of Chinese Theology (Brill).
 He focuses on six themes: Daoism & Chu culture and Confucianism, the Great National Studies, Sino-Christian Academic Theology, the dialogue between China and the West, Martin Luther & the medieval history, and Finnish Education.
 His main books are nine translated books of Martin Luther, Guodian No. 1 Chu Tomb and the Earliest Versions of Laozi & Taiyi sheng shui (1999 Tokyo), Confronting Confucian Understandings of the Christian Doctrine of Salvatiion (2010 Brill).